-Ok let’s talk about how to ditch cable TV without missing any of your favorite shows.
+Ok let’s talk about how to cut the cord from cable without missing any of your favorite shows.
 You now know how to get local channels without cable, so let’s talk about how to get all those other channels.

 How to Cut Cable TV – Devices you need:

 If you want to use a Blu-ray player to stream TV in addition to playing your Blu-ray discs, make sure it has Wi-Fi capabilities (not all do).
-There are lots of options, starting at around $40 on Amazon and it can help to stream some of your favorite TV shows..
+There are lots of options in various price points on Amazon and it can help to stream some of your favorite TV shows.

 Alternatives to Cable TV:

-After a free one month trial, you’ll pay $7.99-11.99 per month depending what options you choose.
+After a free one month trial to Netflix, you’ll pay as low as $6.99 depending what options you choose.
 There are lots of movies and shows (some which are exclusive to Netflix), but there is no live streaming (meaning you cannot watch shows as they air).

 It is not live-streaming, but there are lots of TV shows and movies available that you need to be taking advantage of.

-Whew… so those are my alternatives to cable TV and how to cut cable TV without missing your favorite TV shows.
+As you can see, there are so many alternatives to cable TV.
+The options are endless as to how to cut cable TV without missing your favorite TV shows.

-Have you cut cable yet?
-Let us know your tips on how to ditch cable TV without your missing your favorite TV shows in the comments below.
+Let us know your tips on how to ditch cable TV without missing your favorite TV shows.
+Leave a comment below.